"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 the truth, after they went "whoring after other gods," such as golden calves.
 And now, how can

-they dispute with their very own Bible?
 When they learn this truth about the Book of Job,

 that Jesus Christ was their expected Messiah, it is bound to be a very big shock, even as a "great earthquake" so to speak.

-Then, it will mark the beginning of their restoration back to the same truth that they once had when they
+Then, it will mark the beginning of their restoration back to the truth that they once had when they

 were guided by true prophets and were great